I’m continuing my 2019 Chinese New Year printables with Chinese New Year Wrapping Paper. Print and use at home to celebrate the Year of the Pig!

 We love to celebrate Chinese New Year in our household, I remember as a child going to Chinatown in London with my family and seeing the Lion Dance which always had me in complete awe, and we’d always enjoy some Chinese food too.
 My dad was really into Kung Fu in his younger days, so maybe that’s where it all stemmed from!
 You can read more about Chinese New Year on my blog here.

-The wrapping paper has 6 red and gold designs – Yin & Yang, Dog, Water Lily, Fu symbol, Four Blessings Symbol, and a hand fan.
+The wrapping paper has 6 red and gold designs – Yin & Yang, Pig, Water Lily, Fu symbol, Four Blessings Symbol, and a hand fan.
 I’ve also made them in four different sizes because I like to give options!
-The standard/regular A4 (UK) and 8.5 x 11″ (US) sizes, plus A3 and 12 x 12″.
+The standard/regular A4 (UK) and 8.5 x 11″ (US Letter) sizes, plus A3 and 12 x 12″.

 I have made them borderless in the printable document, but your printer may automatically add a border.
 Experiment with the settings on your printer first.
 Maybe print in low quality greyscale first, to save on coloured ink.

-When printed the regular sized wrapping paper is only enough for small gifts (here is some Christmas wrapping paper I made a few years ago), but you can of course combine sheets.
+When printed, the regular sized wrapping paper is only enough for small gifts (here is some Christmas wrapping paper I made a few years ago to show you an example), but you can of course combine sheets.

-Since I will be sharing several free printables for Chinese New Year, make sure you are following me on Twitter so that you know when the next printable is available!
+Since I will be sharing several free printables for Chinese New Year, make sure you are a member of The Pumpkin Patch so that you know when the next printable is available!

 You can also find all of my Chinese New Year Printables here.

 This post contains Amazon Affiliate links.
 If you clicked the link then made a purchase, a small percentage of the sale price would be paid to me.
 It doesn’t cost you anything more but it helps keep the lights on over here so that I can create more content for you!

 Opens in new window/tab